Hierarchy of quantum correlations under non-Markovian dynamics: Conclusions

 \section{Conclusions}

 We investigated the effects of reservoir memory on the dynamics of quantum correlations of two qubit quantum states.
 We considered quantum teleportation fidelity, Bell-CHSH function, quantum steering and entanglement as various measures that capture the non-classical aspects of quantum states.
-We showed that decay and revival of quantum correlations follow the hierarchy of quantum correlations under both Markovian and non-Markovian noises.
-The channel parameter values at which decay of non-classical correlations occur follows the order $q_{F_{lhv}}\leq q_B \leq q_{S_{2}}\leq q_{S_{3}}\leq q_{T}\leq q_E$, whereas the revival of quantum correlations occurs in the reverse order ($q_{F_{lhv}}\geq q_B \geq q_{S_{2}}\geq q_{S_{3}}\geq q_{T}\geq q_E$), i.e., QC with lowest degree of strength revives first, followed by the revival of correlations in the increasing order of strength.
-We estimated the quantum speed limit time of states under different noises and showed that the study of quantum speed limit can be used to shed insight into the characteristic dynamics of QC.
-Dynamics of QC and $\tau_{QSL}$ were examined for both pure and mixed states.
-It was seen that, given non-Markovian non-unital amplitude damping channel, the dynamics of quantum speed limit time $\tau_{QSL}$ sheds light into the behavior of quantum correlations as a function of channel parameters.
-The connection between QC and $\tau_{QSL}$, as seen for non-unital channels cannot be easily established for unital quantum channels and requires further studies.
+We discussed how these measures of QC are connected with each other under the influence of memory of quantum channels.
+We showed the existence of an order of hierarchy in the decay and revival of quantum correlations under both Markovian and non-Markovian noises, which is consistent with the previous works.
+The channel parameter values at which decay of non-classical correlations occur follows the order $q_{F_{lhv}}\leq q_B \leq q_{S_{2}}\leq q_{S_{3}}\leq q_{T}\leq q_E$, whereas the revival of quantum correlations occurs in the reverse order ($q_E\leq q_{T}\leq q_{S_{3}}\leq q_{S_{2}}\leq q_B\leq q_{F_{lhv}}$) i.e., QC with lowest degree of strength revives first, followed by the revival of correlations in the increasing order of strength.
+QC revives under all non-Markovian noisy models (P-indivisible) considered except for the CP-divisible channels, which could be ascribed to the lack of backflow.
+Noise tolerance of QC under non-Markovian noise is seen to be high compared to that of their Markovian counterpart.
+We estimated the quantum speed limit time of states under different noises and showed that the study of $\tau_{QSL}$ can be used to explain the characteristic dynamics of QC.
+Dynamics of QC and $\tau_{QSL}$ were examined for both pure and mixed states in Markovian and non-Markovian regimes.
+Under Markovian noise, there exists no information backflow and this can be witnessed from the dynamics of quantum speed limit time, as it increases steadily as time increases without fluctuations.
+Among the non-Markovian noisy models studied here, except for the CP-divisible phase damping noise, fluctuation of $\tau_{QSL}$ was observed for P-indivisible non-Markovian amplitude damping, depolarizing and RTN channels, which could be attributed to the (non-)existence of information backflow.
+It was seen that, for a given non-Markovian non-unital amplitude damping channel, the dynamics of quantum speed limit time sheds light into the behavior of quantum correlations.
+We showed that for non-Markovian amplitude damping noise, the time at which the lowest degree QC decays exactly matches with the time at which a shift in the behavior of $\tau_{QSL}$ occurs.
+The connection between QC and $\tau_{QSL}$ as seen for non-unital channels cannot be easily established for unital quantum channels and requires further studies.